 Getting a full night’s rest is a vital component of any sustainable exercise regimen – but especially for reducing lactic acid build up..
 Much of the body’s self-healing properties activate during sleep.
 For this reason, always aim for at least eight hours of restful sleep, and try to maintain a relaxing sleep routine.

 Harness Exogenous Ketones

 Exogenous ketones — taken alongside protein and carbs — are an excellent addition to your workout regimen.
-They can help reduce recovery time and soreness.
+They can help reduce recovery time and soreness from high intensity exercise.